-Her photography has been exhibited in the USA and internationally including the Southeast Museum of Photography, Workspace Gallery in Nebraska, Chiang Mai University Art Museum in Thailand, Harvard University, Museum of Contemporary Art Georgia, The von Liebig Art Center in Naples Florida, and Washington State University.
-Jayanti ran a commercial photography business for eight years while teaching art full-time in the Sarasota County school system.
-In 2011, she was a Guardian ad Litem (GAL) in Alachua County Florida, a court appointed advocate that represents the rights of children in the foster care system.
+Jayanti's photography has gained national and international recognition in publications including, The New York Times LENS, LIFE FORCE Magazine (UK), GEO WISSEN Magazine (Germany), Index, hu (Hungary), and The Telegraph (UK), Véganes magazine contreculturel (Canada), Vision Magazine (Beijing), LENSCRATCH, and Bird In Flight Magazine (Russia).
+Jayanti’s work has been exhibited at the Southeast Museum of Photography (FL), Workspace Gallery (NE), Chiang Mai University Art Museum (Thailand), Harvard University (MA), Museum of Contemporary Art (GA), and The von Liebig Art Center (FL).
+In 2011, she became a Guardian ad Litem (GAL), a court appointed advocate representing the rights of children in the foster care system.
 During this time she created a film featuring monologues of former foster children and GAL volunteers.
-The film was exhibited at the University Gallery at the University of Florida, screened at the Pride Community Center of North Central Florida and the Alachua County Partnership for Strong Families.
+The film was exhibited at University Gallery at UF, and screened at the Pride Community Center of North Central FL and the Alachua County Partnership for Strong Families (FL).